 Videos primarily give your audience additional insight into a product.
 Tutorials can help show off how something works, in case its features aren’t inherently obvious from images and text.
 Background videos can show customers how the product is made, featuring clips of the manufacturing process and giving them a look behind the scenes.
 Details like this help to encourage trust in your products, making customers feel more comfortable purchasing them online.
 In some industries, video is a key part of 8 of 10 successful customer journeys.

 Video content can also be used to develop a community around your brand.
 By doing something unique with your tutorials or demonstration videos, you can encourage discussions and debate on the products.
 Uploading to YouTube is one of the best ways to do this, as there is a built-in audience on the platform who enjoy ‘how to’ and tutorial content.
 This doesn’t require you to be a film-buff either, there are numerous free mobile video editing tools such as VideoShow that make it easy to upload directly from your phone.
+You can also use an online video editor in creating a professional looking product video.

 Sell in person